ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 ### **Analysis Methods metadata properties**

-For this submission, the data submitter is required to provide information about name, description, type, workflow name, workflow repository and workflow doi.
-Furthermore, it is also recommended to provide information about workflow version, workflow tasks, parameters and software versions.
+For this submission, the data submitter is required to provide information about the *Analysis Method* name, a description, type, the workflow name, workflow repository and workflow DOI.
+Furthermore, it is also recommended to provide information about the workflow version, workflow tasks, parameters and software versions.

 ## **Analysis Methods Supporting File**